santanunath/docker-nextjs-reduxtk-authjs-shopcart-sangam/README.md

 ## Nextjs14/15 application structure

-'public' and 'src/app' folders are created automatically.
+- 'public' and 'src/app' folders are created automatically.
-'page.js' in folder /src/app/ is the default 'Home page'
+- a default Home page is created automatically in '/src/app/page.js'
 - all 'pages' in nextjs must be defined inside folder /src/app/
 - all server actions (API substitute) defined in folder /src/actions/
 - all 'ui components' are defined inside folder /src/components/